usama54321/test/README.md

 ## Logistics

 ### Deadline
-* Assignment 1 is due Monday, September 18th at 11:55pm.
+* Assignment 1 is due Wednesday, September 27th at 11:55pm.
 Assignments which are turned in after 11:55pm will face a penalty of 10% per day policy,up till the 6th late day.

 ### Getting started